About the Committee

 Integrative Neuroscience Research Branch

-Active (Member – 2022-Present)
+Alumni (Member – 2022-2024)

 Reinis got his doctoral degree at the University of Helsinki with a focus on neuroscience and neuropharmacology.
 His scientific interests are in neurodegeneration and how different insults affect neuronal survival.
 He joined NIDA as a visiting postdoctoral fellow under Dr. Harvey researching ER stress role and exodosis phenomenon on neuronal survival.